graciellehigino/ms_stop_stacking_sdms/manuscript.md

 their aggregation in space and the effect of interactions on their range limits [@Godsoe2017IntBio].

+Certainly, the exact macro scale effect of interspecies interactions might depend on the nature of these interactions, the system being studied and the combination of geographical and environmental factors.
+Younger communities may be more affected by environmental limitations, once they are dominated by generalist species, while older metacommunities are probably affected in different ways in the centre of the distribution, at the edge of ranges and in sink and source communities.

 ### Non-stationarity of interactions and networks in space, time and across resolutions